 Who will be my mentors?

 The Fellows’ mentors are pioneers and leaders in their fields, who have created new organisations, led multi-national companies as well as reputed academic institutions, or have triggered new ways of thinking.
-They come from diverse sectors like media, consulting, non-profit, banking, IT etc. Sanjeev Aga, Robert Greenhill, Deepak Parekh, Jerry Rao, Amit Chandra, Rajendra Pawar, Uday Shankar, Anoop Prakash are few among the list.
-Please visit the link for futher details.
+They come from diverse sectors like media, consulting, non-profit, banking, IT etc. N. R. Narayana Murthy, Arunabha Ghosh, Samir Kuckreja, Sagarika Ghose, Adil Zainulbhai, Anita Manwani and Harsh Srivastava are few among the list.

 Are there opportunities to be placed as soon the course finishes?

 Yes, there are multiple opportunities for every Fellow.
 However, we do not encourage you to have placements as your prime focus.

 How are Fellows’ placements decided?

-YIF programme enjoys the support of reputed companies & associations of mentors & donors and institutions.
+The YIF programme enjoys the support of reputed companies and associations, and of mentors, donors and institutions.
 It will be an invaluable opportunity to forge relationships for the future and widen your frames of reference.
 For the Young India Fellow who aspires to a career that is off the beaten track, the Fellowship is committed to helping them build that career.
-No matter what you wish to do, the Young India Fellowship promises to be an invaluable launch-pad.
+No matter what you wish to do, the Young India Fellowship aspires to be an invaluable launch-pad.

 Can I work while the programme is going on?

 No. You cannot be a full-time employee during the one year course of the programme.
 We do not encourage working even part-time while you are with us as your schedule with us will be very hectic.

 How long is the commitment for the Young India Fellowship?